GoThereGit/Chinese-AMR/README_Eng.md

 </tbody>
 </table>

 Although smatch has been prevailing since it came up, it has some flaws.
 When searching arc triples to be matched, smatch only considers whether the relations are the same but does not examine the concept nodes.
-It sometimes leads to such situation that two sentence with completely different semantics yet get oddly high matching scores (Song et al., 2019).
+It sometimes leads to such situation that two sentence with completely different semantics yet get oddly high matching scores <a href="https://arxiv.org/pdf/1905.10726.pdf">(Song et al., 2019)</a>.

 ## 4.2 Main metric: Align-smatch
-With two types of information added, including concept alignment and relation alignment, Align-smatch now transforms Chinese AMR graph into tuples.
+With two types of information added, including concept alignment and relation alignment, Align-smatch now transforms Chinese AMR graph into tuples <a href="http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.638.pdf">(Xiao et al., 2022)</a>.

 1.	**The new triple for concept alignment: anchor(node_index, token_num).**